"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 It is next to nothing to start an eCommerce store on WordPress.
 The only exception is registering a domain name and buying a hosting package.
 And you don’t need a high-cost hosting plan in the beginning.

-With less than $100 you can start your eCommerce store on WordPress.
-It costs less than $10 for a domain name and a hosting plan for less than $20/month is a good starter plan.
+A domain name costs less than $10, and a hosting plan for less than $20/month is a good starter.

-You can buy a theme like Astra Pro for $47/yr, and install the free starter templates which give you access to hundreds of professional design themes.
-This allows you to build stunning web pages in minutes without coding or being a developer.
+You can buy a theme like Astra Pro for $47/yr and install the free starter templates, which give you access to hundreds of professional design themes.

-Woocommerce, the most popular WordPress e-commerce plugin is also free.
+Woocommerce, the most popular WordPress e-commerce plugin, is also free.

-Shopify’s basic plan starts at $29/month which gives you access to basic tools you need to sell online. $29/month seems pretty decent for an all-in-one e-commerce solution, but when you start adding more premium apps to your store, things can quickly add up.
+$29/month seems pretty decent for an all-in-one e-commerce solution, but things can quickly add up when you add more premium apps to your store.

 Conclusion…Shopify vs WordPress SEO For eCommerce